The Passion of the Christ: Future

-In January 2018, Caviezel was in negotiations with Mel Gibson to reprise his role as Jesus in the sequel.
-In March 2020, Caviezel stated in an interview that the film was in its fifth draft.
-Later that year, Caviezel said that Gibson had sent him the third draft of the screenplay.
-Caviezel said that it would be titled The Passion of the Christ: Resurrection and predicted, "It's going to be the biggest film in world history."
+In June 2016, writer Randall Wallace stated that he and Gibson had begun work on a sequel to The Passion of the Christ which will focus on the Resurrection and the events surrounding it.
+In 2018, Caviezel said that Gibson had sent him the third draft of the screenplay.
+In 2020, Caviezel said that it would be titled The Passion of the Christ: Resurrection and predicted, "It's going to be the biggest film in world history."